dajudge/aws-workbench/README.md

 The AWS workbench is set of scripts that makes it trivial to get started with AWS CLI development.
 # Prerequesites
-1. Work with Linux (tested with Ubuntu)
+1. Works with Linux (tested with Ubuntu)
 2. Have docker installed (you are a developer, right?)
 3. Checkout this project somewhere under your home directory (you're not working as root, are you?)